virelay/corelay/README.md

 Processors have Params which define their operation.
 A quick practical explanation of Pipelines, Tasks, Processors and Params is shown in `example/corelay_basics.py`.

-CoRelAy was created to to quickly implement pipelines to generate analysis data which can then be visualized using ViRelAy.
+CoRelAy was created to quickly implement pipelines to generate analysis data which can then be visualized using ViRelAy.

 If you find CoRelAy useful for your research, why not cite our related [paper](https://arxiv.org/abs/2106.13200):